zhenjiao/openlocTest/loc/de/articles/store-new-relic-cloud-services-dotnet-application-performance-management.md

 Overview of the New Relic UI, setting user rights and profiles, using standard functions and dashboard drill-down details
  * [Applications Overview](https://newrelic.com/docs/site/applications-overview): Features and functions when using New Relic's Applications Overview dashboard
  * [Apdex](https://newrelic.com/docs/site/apdex): Overview of how Apdex measures end users' satisfaction with your application
- * [Reale Benutzer überwachen](https://newrelic.com/docs/features/real-user-monitoring): Overview of how RUM details the time it takes for your users' browsers to load your webpages, where they come from, and what browsers they use
+ * [Real User Monitoring](https://newrelic.com/docs/features/real-user-monitoring): Overview of how RUM details the time it takes for your users' browsers to load your webpages, where they come from, and what browsers they use
  * [Finding Help](https://newrelic.com/docs/site/finding-help): Resources available through New Relic's online Help Center